Unable to Locate Complete Label Info

 Timberwolf Originals Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Timberwolf Originals product line includes five dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Timberwolf Originals product line includes five dry dog foods.

 Timberwolf Originals Dakota Bison was selected to represent the other products in the line for this review.